 \section{Conclusions}

 This paper describes a novel approach to perform pedestrian detection in a multi-camera recorded scenario.
-The proposed strategies for the temporal and spatial aggregation of semantic cues, along with homography projections, are used to obtain an estimation of the ground-plane.
+First, the adapted strategies for the temporal and spatial aggregation of semantic cues, along with homography projections, are used to obtain an estimation of the ground-plane.
 Through this process, a broader, accurate and role-annotated Area of Interest (\(\mathcal{AOI}\)) is automatically defined.
-Per-camera detections, obtained by a state-of-the-art detector, are projected to the reference plane, and those laying outside of the obtained \(\mathcal{AOI}\) are filtered-out.
-A fusion approach based on creating connected components on a graph representation of the detections is used to fuse per-camera detections yielding global pedestrian detection.
-Then, a semantic-driven back-projection method handles occlusions and uses semantic cues to globally refine the location and size of the back-projected detections by aggregating information from all the cameras.
-Results on a broad set of sequences confirm that the method outperforms every other compared not deep-learning method and also every deep-learning method not trained to the target dataset, The proposed method performs close to scenario-tailored methods, but without their training stage, which highly hinders their straight use in new scenarios.
+Per-camera detections, obtained by a state-of-the-art detector, are projected to the reference plane, and those laying outside the obtained \(\mathcal{AOI}\) are filtered-out.
+A fusion approach based on creating connected components on a graph representation of the detections is used to combine per-camera detections yielding global pedestrian detection.
+Then, a Semantic-Driven Back-Projection method handles occlusions and uses semantic cues to globally refine the location and size of the back-projected detections by aggregating information from all the cameras.
+Results on a broad set of scenarios confirm that the method outperforms every other compared multi-camera not deep-learning method and also every deep-learning method not adapted to the target dataset, even with different baseline algorithms.
+The proposed method performs close to scenario-tailored methods, but without their training stage, which highly hinders their straight use in new scenarios.
 In overall, results suggest that the proposed approach is able to obtain accurate, robust, tight-to-object and generic pedestrian detection in varied scenarios, included crowded ones.